DZakh/rescript-schema/README.md

 %raw(`"a string of text"`)->S.parseWith(struct)
 ```

 `unknown` struct represents any data.
-Can be used together with transformation to create a custom struct factory.
+Can be used together with `S.transformUnknown` to create a custom struct factory.

 #### **`S.literal`**